74Thirsty/gnoman2.0/docs/wiki/user-guide.md

 ### 4.5 Keyring
 - Lists secrets registered through the Electron IPC bridge (`window.gnoman.invoke('keyring:list')`).
-- Proxies every request to the unified keyring service (`/api/keyring/*`), which hot-swaps between the system keychain, an encrypted file store, and an in-memory fallback.
+- Proxies every request to the backend AES keyring service (`/api/keyring/*`), which stores encrypted payloads under `.gnoman/keyrings/<service>.json`.
-- Reveals a selected secret via `keyring:get`, which maps to `GET /api/keyring/<key>`.
+- Reveals a selected secret via `keyring:get`, which maps to `POST /api/keyring/get`.
-  If the system keychain is unavailable (for example, inside a sandbox), the backend cascades to the encrypted file or memory backends and logs a warning so you know the data may be ephemeral.
+  If the `keyring` module cannot load (for example, inside a sandbox), the backend switches to an in-memory store and logs a warning so you know the data is ephemeral.
+- Encrypt, reveal, and delete secrets entirely inside the renderer.
+Each UI action forwards to `/api/keyring/*`, guaranteeing parity with the legacy CLI while capturing an auditable activity feed for operators.
+- Switch between keyring services (for example `production`, `staging`, or `aes`) without leaving the UI.
+The currently active service is displayed in the global header and sidebar so you never lose track of your namespace.
+- The backend still falls back to an in-memory store if the native `keyring` module is unavailable.
+The UI highlights this state and keeps secrets scoped to the session, while the CLI bridge remains for legacy automation only.

 ### 4.6 License & Settings
 - The activation screen uses the preload bridge (`window.safevault`) to run the